-Are you like my buddy Chad who often says : “I am very happy with with my house, I love it and it’s such a great investment!”?
+Are you like my buddy Chad who often says: “I am very happy with my house, I love it and it’s such a great investment!”?

-Before we dig in the subject further let me point out to you what makes an investment an investment.
+Before we dig into the subject further let me point out to you what makes an investment an investment.

 An investment is, as defined by Investopedia, “An asset or item that is purchased with the hope that it will generate income or will appreciate in the future.
 In an economic sense, an investment is the purchase of goods that are not consumed today but are used in the future to create wealth.
 In finance, an investment is a monetary asset purchased with the idea that the asset will provide income in the future or will be sold at a higher price for a profit.”

 So now that you know my basis for discussing here are the 5 reasons why your home is none of the above :

 1. You are not generating revenues from it

 Does your house provide you with a monthly cash-flow Chad?

 – Errr, no.

 – I thought so too.
 Your home does not generate revenues that will pay your bills, support your lifestyle nor pay for your kid´s higher education tuition fees.
 There are no dividend payouts as with stocks, no interest payments as with bonds, nor any rental income while the value of your asset increases as time goes by.

 2. Your return on investment is close to nothing.